-The Mewbourne College of Earth & Energy houses two schools: The ConocoPhillips School of Geology and Geophysics offers programs in Geology, Geophysics, and Paleontology, and the Mewbourne School of Petroleum and Geological Engineering offers programs in Petroleum Engineering and Petroleum Geology.
-Each School also offers Master of Science and Doctor of Philosophy degrees.
+The Mewbourne College of Earth and Energy houses two schools.
+The ConocoPhillips School of Geology and Geophysics with undergraduate majors in Geology, Environmental Geology, Petroleum Geology, Paleontology, and Geophysics.
+The Mewbourne School of Petroleum and Geological Engineering has majors in Petroleum Engineering and two Accelerated degree programs.
+Both schools also offer Master of Science and Doctor of Philosophy degrees.

 Bachelor of Science in Petroleum Engineering

 Accelerated Bachelor of Science in Petroleum Engineering / Master of Science in Petroleum Engineering

 Accelerated Bachelor of Science in Petroleum Engineering / Master of Business Administration (MBA)

 Master of Science in Natural Gas Engineering and Management

 Doctor of Philosophy in Geological Engineering

 Admission to the Mewbourne College of Earth and Energy (MCEE) is separate from the MPGE Professional Program.
 Students can be in the College (MCEE) but not eligible to enroll in upper division PE courses.
 To be in the MCEE, you will need to complete at least 24 credit hours, including CHEM 1315 and either MATH 1823 and 2423 or MATH 1914 with a C or better, and have an OU retention and combined retention GPA of 2.5 or higher.